+- Make sure that doors, windows and hatches are closed.

 - Reduce the alarm sensitivity if you won't be inside the car while it's being washed.

 - Change wiper mode to off.

 - Secure any auxiliary lights.

-- Activate air recirculation.
+- Activate air recirculation. .

-- Disable auto hold so that the car does not automatically brake or give unnecessary warnings.
+- Disable auto hold so that the car does not automatically brake or give unnecessary warnings. .

-- Open the parking view.
+- Open the parking view. .

-- Follow the instructions to drive into the automatic car wash and stop at the designated location.
+Follow the instructions to drive into the automatic car wash and stop at the designated location.

-- If you are using a tunnel car wash:

-- Put the gear in N and take your foot off the brake.
+- If you are using a tunnel car wash: 2 - Put the gear in N and take your foot off the brake.
 Turn the car off but do not apply the parking brake.